RobOrd/Development-Docs/NET Core.md

 # NET Core

+### Introduction
+.NET Core is an open-source, general-purpose development platform maintained by Microsoft and the .NET community on GitHub.
+It's cross-platform (supporting Windows, macOS, and Linux) and can be used to build device, cloud, and IoT applications.
+It was designed so everything could be done from the command line, without the need for an IDE.

 ### Installing .NET Core On Windows
 Download and install the official MSI installer for x64 or x86